Getting Credit for Practical Experience

 Can I Earn More Than 3 Credits?

-If desired, you can earn up to 16 credits of NMC 409/410, but it will not count in the major.
+If desired, university policy allows students to earn a maximum of 16 credits of NMC 409/410, but it will not count in the major.
 Anything above 3 credits will count solely as upper-division elective credit.
+Registering for more than 3 credits is still dependant on faculty approval.
 Please consult the NMC Advisor to determine whether upper-division elective credit is necessary for your degree.

 NMC 410 Internship

 Students are expected to secure their own internship placements, but the NMC Internship Coordinator, Nicole Holck, is available to offer guidance and facilitate credit for your internship.
 Please consult the Internship Info Sheet to learn more about the process for completing an internship for NMC credit.
+Faculty approval is necessary to register for internship credit.
 Oregon State's Career Development Center assists students and alumni in finding a job.

 NMC 410 Forms